SMPTE timecode: Color framing and timecode

 A color framing bit is often used to indicate field 1 of the color frame so that editing equipment can make sure to edit only on appropriate color frame sequence boundaries in order to prevent picture corruption.

 Studio operations and master clocks

 In television studio operations, longitudinal timecode is generated by the studio master sync generator and distributed from a central point.
 Central sync generators usually derive their timing from an atomic clock, using either network time or GPS.
 Studios usually operate multiple clocks and automatically switch over if one fails.

 Music production

 Longitudinal SMPTE timecode is widely used to synchronize music.
-A frame rate of 30 frame/s is often used for audio in America, Japan, and other countries that rely on a 60 Hz mains frequency and use the NTSC television standard.
-The European Broadcasting Union standard frame rate of 25 frame/s is used throughout Europe, Australia and wherever the mains frequency is 50 Hz and the PAL or SECAM television standards are used.
+A frame rate of 30 frame/s is often used for audio in America, Japan, and other countries that rely on a 60 Hz mains frequency and used the NTSC television standard.
+The European Broadcasting Union standard frame rate of 25 frame/s is used throughout Europe, Australia and wherever the mains frequency is 50 Hz and the PAL or SECAM analog television standards were used.